arendjr/PlainText/README.md

  * Linux (tested on Gentoo Linux, openSUSE 12.2 and Ubuntu 12.10)
  * Mac OS X 10.7 and up (recently only tested on OS X 10.8)

+It should also be possible to run the server on Windows (probably with a little bit of effort), but I did not personally test this, and will not be able to help those who try.
+Patches for Windows compatibility will be accepted though.

 <a id="dependencies"></a>
 ### Dependencies ###